lsy1998/Obsidian/README.md

-# you should add a remdme for each one of your projects
+# you should add a readme for each one of your projects